samuelroland/dme/app/core/docs.md

 This parser need to be built into a shared library before we can load it dynamically via the `tree-sitter` crate which are Rust bindings to the C library.

+Once a source code has been parsed into a tree of nodes representing each token, it still need to attributes highlight names.
+A highlight name is something like `type.builtin`, `variable.local`, `keyword` or `constant` which indicate the type of the token in a generic theming way.
+These names are not specific to a language, contrary to nodes types who are different for each language.

-Once a source code has been parsed, it still need to attributes highlight names to tokens.
-As we see in the `tree-sitter.json` configuration, each grammar can indicate one or more highlight query files like here `"highlights": "queries/highlights.scm"`.
+As we see in the `tree-sitter.json` configuration, each grammar can indicate one or more highlight query files like here `highlights: queries/highlights.scm`.
 Here is the small extract that shows some tokens containing literal char are associated with the `operator` highlight name.
 Then, the token of type `class_name` get attributed the `property` name.

 ```scm
 "~" @operator